django/birthday20/README.md

 # django-birthday20

-Static site for the Django birthday website
+Static site for the Django's 20th birthday website

 This is a [Hugo](https://gohugo.io/) project.